 Design Thinking Benefits Everybody, Not Just Business

 Therefore, design thinking is a process where our knowledge and understanding is always brought into question to help redefine a problem and arrive at alternative strategies for solutions which were once not immediately apparent due to our previous lack of understanding.
-Because of this, design thinking is often called ‘thinking outside of the box’ as it is a means of developing new ways of thinking to arrive at a solution that benefits all parties involved.
+Because of this, design thinking is often called ‘thinking outside the box’ as it is a means of developing new ways of thinking to arrive at a solution that benefits all parties involved.

 By moving away from common problem-solving methods and adopting the already apparent solution, design thinking benefits both business and consumer through the delivery of products and services that are disruptive and memorable.